klancaster/cis4339-vagrant-dev-box/readme.md

-SpinUp Labs Vagrant Dev Box
+CIS 4339 Vagrant Dev Box
 ===========================

 This is a basic development setup for Rails forked from Spinup Labs original work.
 It uses Puppet to provision the system.